-- ACADEMIC PROGRESS COMMITTEE Responsible for reviewing the case of any student who fails to comply with the Satisfactory Academic Progress Policy. - RE-ENTRIES COMMITTEE Responsible for making the necessary recommendations as to a student's re-entry application. - DISCIPLINE COMMITTEE Responsible for attending all complaints filed against a student for alleged violations to the Student Handbook. - INSTITUTIONAL DISCIPLINE COMMITTEE Responsible for attending all complaints from students against institutional employees.
+- ACADEMIC PROGRESS COMMITTEE Responsible for reviewing the case of any student who fails to comply with the Satisfactory Academic Progress Policy. - RE-ENTRIES COMMITTEE Responsible for making the necessary recommendations as to a student's reentry application. - DISCIPLINE COMMITTEE Responsible for attending all complaints filed against a student for alleged violations to the Student Handbook. - INSTITUTIONAL DISCIPLINE COMMITTEE Responsible for attending all complaints from students against institutional employees.
 This committee will be presided by the Vice President for Administration.
-In case a complaint is presented against an instructor, the Lead Coordinator, the Occupational Comptroller, and/or Branch Campus Coordinator will attend the complaint. - APPEALS COMMITTEE Responsible for handling the revision and appeals requests of students regarding grades and documents issued by the Registrar's Office. - INSTITUTIONAL GRANTS COMMITEE Responsible of evaluating the applications for institutional grants of active students and of granting the corresponding aid.
-(Not presently active).
+In case a complaint is presented against an instructor, the Lead Coordinator, the Occupational Comptroller, and/or Branch Campus Coordinator will attend the complaint. - APPEALS COMMITTEE Responsible for handling the revision and appeals requests of students regarding grades and documents issued by the Registrar's Office.